Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 &emsp;&emsp;&emsp;The latter two read type K thermocouples, whereas all others are semiconductor sensors.

-- for type K thermocouples a correction according to the ITS-90 standard is provided.
-This substatially improves the accuracy at extreme temperatures.
+- For type K thermocouples a correction according to the ITS-90 standard is provided.
+This substantially improves the accuracy at extreme temperatures.

 - The script writes a tab separated value formated text file with ISO 8601 date and time.
 This format is compatible with python's pandas